Tinkerforge/doc/source/Hardware/Tools/DC_Jack_Adapter.rst

 Description
 -----------

-This device is an adapter between a 5mm DC-Jack and our power plugs.
+This device is an adapter between a 5mm DC-Jack and power plugs.
 It is intended to be used when you like to power our devices by an external power-supply with 5mm DC-Jacks.